 Like machine learning, Natural Language Processing (NLP) is a branch of artificial intelligence.
 Through NLP, machines can learn to understand and interpret voice or text messages directly.
 This means that there is no need for filtering, cleansing, or transforming the data from input channels for the machines.
 NLP allows machine learning algorithms to identify patterns in casual messages from customers.
 On social media platforms, such as Facebook, users send out spontaneous messages in a variety of tones, dialects, and emotions.
 The key to a successful social monitoring strategy is to categorize these efficiently and accurately.

 The combination of NLP and machine learning allow social monitoring tools to precisely classify customer messages.
 This means that if a customer tweets about how positive their experience was, you would know.
 In this case, you should leave a thank you message.
 Similarly, if a customer tweets about how negative their experience was, you would know as well.
 In this case, you can take care of the customer’s concerns by learning more about their experience.
-Using NLP and machine learning, we can analyse, categorize, and respond to the various elements of a customer’s journey in real time to take strategic business decisions.
+Using NLP and machine learning, we can analyze, categorize, and respond to the various elements of a customer’s journey in real-time to take strategic business decisions.

 We looked at how machine learning is (and will) affect social media monitoring earlier.
 Now we move on to brands that have successfully implemented machine learning in their social media marketing strategy.
 Two examples of well-known brands that utilize machine learning are Delta Faucets and Adore Me.